ElectronicsWIT/AirFishBowl/README.md

 ## AirFishBowl
+The AirFishBowl is a remote controllable / autonomous helium air blimp in the shape of a fish.
+It is powered using an OpenPicus
-The AirFishBowl is a collaborative project between multiple undergraduate degrees at the _Waterford Institute of Technology, Ireland_.
+Flyport microcontroller and has a beautifully designed interface which is served from a Raspberry Pi.
+The system has a simple HTTP REST API for which we have multiple implemented controllers such as the Javascript autonomous Alive system, the Kinect controller, directly from the HTTP interface and even iOS app.
+The system is a collaborative project between multiple undergraduate degrees in the schools of Engineering and Science at the _Waterford Institute of Technology, Ireland_.

 - __Lecturer:__ Jason Berry
 - __Project Blog:__ [link](http://www.airfishbowl.com "Project Blog")